kamu-data/kamu-cli/docs/developer_guide.md

 This has to be done only once.
 After you build it and publish the package in your local maven repository you pretty much won't have to touch `hive` ever again.

+> Note: You can skip this step entirely if you're in a hurry by changing `hive-jdbc` dependency version from `1.2.1.spark2.kamu.X` to `1.2.1.spark2`.

 Instructions:

 Clone [kamu-data/hive](https://github.com/kamu-data/hive)